 Examples of retaliation may include termination, refusal to hire, demotion, and denial of promotion.
 Retaliation may also include threats, unjustified negative evaluations, unjustified negative references, or increased surveillance.

 The College will take immediate and responsive action to any report of retaliation and will pursue disciplinary action as appropriate.
 An individual reporting prohibited conduct is entitled to protection from any form of retaliation following a report that is made in good faith, even if the report is later not proven.

-- The ACC Compliance Office shall manage discrimination and harassment complaints that are based on a protected class and conduct an investigation in accordance with ACC’s policies and procedures.
+- The Office of Equal Opportunity Compliance shall manage discrimination and harassment complaints that are based on a protected class and conduct an investigation in accordance with ACC’s policies and procedures.

-- The Vice President of Human Resources will be consulted on matters relating to employees and will provide guidance, in accordance with ACC’s policies and procedures.
+- The Vice Chancellor of Human Resources will be consulted on matters relating to employees and will provide guidance, in accordance with ACC’s policies and procedures.

-- The appropriate Executive Vice President will render the final decision in all appeals.
+- The appropriate Executive Vice Chancellor will render the final decision in all appeals.

 - All employees are expected to cooperate with an investigator and provide truthful information.
 Providing false information may subject the employee to disciplinary action, up to and including termination.

 - Supervisors are expected to participate in training on harassment prevention.